Instruments calibration

 What is calibration and what are the different types?

-Calibration is a metrological activity which aims to establish the correspondence between a value indicated by a measuring instrument and an accepted standard reference value.
+Calibration is an industrial metrology activity which aims to establish the correspondence between a value indicated by a measuring instrument and an accepted standard reference value.

 This metrological activity can be carried out in relation to a range of reference standards or directly to the standard value.